crowding/ansible-role-audio/notes.md

 ### Relaying to Pulse

-Instead, we relay the output from ALSA to PulseAudio, (which will send its data back to ALSA, in the present configuration, but that's neither here nor there.
+Instead, we relay the output from libalsa to PulseAudio, (which will send its data back to kernel ALSA drivers, but that's neither here nor there.)
 Do this using the alsa pulse plugin, for example:

     pcm.everywhere { type pulse; device "everywhere" }
     ctl.everywhere { type pulse; device "everywhere" }